 Celebrate festivals in the Willamette Valley

 There’s nothing like a good old-fashioned fall festival, heavy on the art, food, music and community.
-Halfway between Salem and Wilsonville, stop into the French Prairie Gardens & Family Farm (Oct.
-6-31) in St. Paul to let the kids run hog-wild on the hayrides and slides and race through the 2-acre corn maze and 2,500-bale hay maze — and don’t forget the caramel corn, apple cider and pumpkins.
+Halfway between Salem and Wilsonville, stop in at the French Prairie Gardens & Family Farm (Oct.
+5-27) in St. Paul to let the kids run hog-wild on the hayrides and slides and race through the 2-acre corn maze and 2,500-bale hay maze — and don’t forget the caramel corn, apple cider and pumpkins.
 Heel toe it to the Barn Dance at the Oregon Garden (Oct.
-20) in Silverton for line-dancing lessons, a pig roast and great craft beer.
+19) in Silverton for line-dancing lessons, a pig roast and great craft beer.
 The Mt.
 Pisgah Arboretum Mushroom Festival (Oct.
-28) in Eugene spotlights the richness of Oregon mushrooms with cooking demonstrations, guided nature walks and local vendors; kids will love the hayrides, apple-pressing and arts and crafts.
+27) in Eugene spotlights the richness of Oregon mushrooms with cooking demonstrations, guided nature walks and local vendors; kids will love the hayrides, apple-pressing and arts and crafts.

 Take a haunted tour on the Coast

-Yes, the Oregon Coast has views to die for, but come Halloween, Lincoln City — on the Central Coast — hosts A Tour to Die For, one of a handful of quirky Halloween festivities in October.
+Yes, the Oregon Coast has views to die for, but come Halloween, Lincoln City — on the Central Coast — hosts A Tour to Die For, one of a handful of quirky Halloween festivities September 27-29 and October 4-6.
 Join your guide, Mr. Bones, on a guided van tour of the town and hear the Native American legend about the creature that lives in Devils Lake.
 Visit the historic Taft Pioneer Ceremony on a scenic hilltop, meet some of its residents and hear their tales.
-A special Haunted Taft (Oct.
-19-20, 26-27) tour showcases tales of the mysterious Ghost Schooner of Siletz Bay, spooky happenings at the Oregon Coast’s oldest pub, Bigfoot sightings and more.
-Also don’t miss another reason to take long walks on the beach with the return of Lincoln City’s popular Finders Keepers program.
-Starting Oct.
-13, and now year-round, secret “float fairies” will place 3,000 glass floats along the shore for visitors to find and keep.
+A special Haunted Taft tour (Oct.
+4,5,11,12 and 13) showcases tales of the mysterious Ghost Schooner of Siletz Bay, spooky happenings at the Oregon Coast’s oldest pub, Bigfoot sightings and more.
+Also don’t miss another reason to take long walks on the beach with the 21st anniversary of Lincoln City’s popular Finders Keepers program.
+Now with this year-round event, secret “float fairies” place 3,000 glass floats along the shore for visitors to find and keep.

 Paddle a pumpkin near Portland

 Where can you go to float down the river in a giant pumpkin?
-You’ll feel a bit like Cinderella (minus the glass slippers) at the annual West Coast Giant Pumpkin Regatta in Tualatin, a wacky festival that draws thousands of visitors from near and far.
+You’ll feel a bit like Cinderella (minus the glass slippers) at the annual West Coast Giant Pumpkin Regatta on October 19 in Tualatin.
+This wacky festival draws thousands of visitors from near and far.
 Cheer on the costumed paddlers as they race across the Lake at Tualatin Commons, and make sure to stick around for the giant pumpkin weigh-off, kids’ costume contest, pumpkin golf, pumpkin bowling, magic shows, arts vendors and more.
 After the regatta, head north to rent a kayak from Scappoose Bay Paddling Center for a fun, fall colors-themed paddle down the river (no pumpkins required).

 Bike the Fruit Loop in Hood River